Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Additional Analyses of Model Performance

 \subsection{Task Complexity Hierarchy}

-Our multi-dimensional analysis reveals a clear hierarchy of difficulty in orientation reasoning tasks that closely mirrors human cognitive development.
-Infants first master basic frontal orientation recognition before developing the neural machinery for complex mental rotation operations~\cite{10.1093/acprof:oso/9780195381634.003.0004, alma991032026461708041,vasilyeva2012development}.
-Similarly, models perform most competently on frontal alignment tasks (particularly view parallelism), where the top open-source models (Qwen3-32B-Inst.\ and Qwen3-8B-Inst.\ in Tab.\ 3 of the main paper) achieve up to 75.8\% coarse accuracy, and the top closed-source models (Gemini 1.5 Pro, Gemini 3 Flash, and IntVL-30B in Tab.\ 4) reach 67.5--68.5\%.
-Performance systematically deteriorates as tasks require more complex transformations.
-For compound rotation, coarse-level accuracy collapses dramatically---open-source models peak at 49.0\% (Qwen3-8B-Inst., Tab.\ 3) while the best closed-source model on granular questions, GPT-5-mini, reaches only 22.6\% (Tab.\ 4 of the main paper), with most models scoring well below 15\%.
+Our multi-dimensional analysis reveals a consistent difficulty pattern across orientation reasoning tasks.
+This trend is broadly aligned with prior cognitive literature, which distinguishes basic orientation perception from more demanding spatial transformation and reference-frame reasoning processes~\cite{10.1093/acprof:oso/9780195381634.003.0004, alma991032026461708041,vasilyeva2012development}.
+We use this literature to motivate DORI's task organization, rather than to claim that model behavior directly mirrors human cognitive development.
+In our experiments, models perform most competently on frontal alignment tasks, particularly view parallelism: the top open-source models (Qwen3-32B-Inst.\ and Qwen3-8B-Inst.\ in Tab.~3 of the main paper) achieve up to 75.8\% coarse accuracy, while strong models in Tab.~4 reach 67.5--68.5\%.
+Performance generally drops as tasks require more complex transformations.
+For compound rotation, open-source models peak at 49.0\% coarse accuracy (Qwen3-8B-Inst., Tab.~3), while many models score substantially lower on granular compound-rotation questions; for example, GPT-5-mini reaches 22.6\% on this split (Tab.~4 of the main paper), with several models scoring well below 15

-The models' difficulty with compound rotations strongly suggests they lack the neural inductive biases that allow humans to mentally simulate and track objects through complex transformations.
-This is further corroborated by the component-wise error decomposition in \cref{tab:compound_rotation_decomposition}, which shows that approximately 60\% of predictions fail on \emph{both} rotation components simultaneously, indicating a near-complete breakdown of 3D spatial processing rather than partial or stochastic errors.
+The models' difficulty with compound rotations suggests that current MLLMs do not reliably preserve or manipulate the geometric structure needed to track objects through multi-step transformations.
+This is further supported by the component-wise error decomposition in \cref{tab:compound_rotation_decomposition}, which shows that approximately 60\% of predictions fail on \emph{both} rotation components simultaneously.
+Rather than making small errors on one axis, models often fail to recover the combined transformation, indicating that compound rotation remains a particularly challenging form of object-centric spatial reasoning.